Relationship-based Teaching: Supporting Stressed Young Children

 Module 1: Early Attachment Relationships and Infant Mental Health

-Module 7: Reflective Teaching and Reflective Collaboration
+Module 7: Supporting Families and Staff: Reflective Collaboration

 This online course is approved by the Minnesota Center for Professional Development to count toward career lattice steps and approved by the International Childbirth Education Association (ICEA) for their members (ICEA accepts a maximum of 24 clock hours per course).

-$290 plus required textbook
+For 42 clock hours: $400 plus required textbook

 To register for clock hours: